Ireland secures temporary seat on UN Security Council

 “The support Ireland has received vindicates the decision to run a campaign that did not avoid the issues that are urgent; a campaign that engaged with global issues, such as peace-building and peacekeeping, the elimination of global poverty, the strengthening of multilateralism, and reform of the United Nations. ”

+Mr Varadkar said sitting at the top table, Ireland could do a lot of good in the world.

+“We are a small country that has a big presence and is a force of good,” he said.

-Ireland’s ambassador to the United Nations Geraldine Byrne-Nason led the Irish efforts in New York.
+Ireland’s ambassador to the United Nations Geraldine Byrne-Nason played a significant role in Irish efforts in New York.

 In the most recent debate on the UN Security Council election, Ms Byrne-Nason said that “effective multilateralism” was at the heart of Irish foreign policy.